 (The cathedral and south tower)

-Public access to the area immediately beyond the entrance to Vienna’s Gothic cathedral is free.
+Public access to the area immediately around the entrance to Vienna’s Gothic cathedral is free.
 But access to most of the nave and the towers requires tickets.

 (The Albertina with the Albrecht monument in front)